stjrd11/songbot/README.md

 # songbot
+THIS WILL BE FORMATTED AND LOOK PRETTIER SOON

 rough template for a song bot utilizing google sheets and twitchio

 if you decide to use this, let me know if you experience issues